-If they feel the complaint has not been dealt with properly, they will refer it back to the service manager to reconsider.
+If they feel the complaint has not been dealt with properly, they will refer it back to the service manager or director to reconsider.

 Alternatively, the Chief Executive may suggest a solution.
 If they are not able to resolve the matter at this point, they will:

 appoint another senior officer who has not already been involved, to investigate